Policies & Procedures

 Policy review procedures

-During the Council meeting held on 18th May 2021, it was agreed that the Council reviews the Terms of Reference as part of a rolling programme throughout the year.
+During the Council meeting held on 18th May 2021, it was agreed that the Council reviews all Policies and Terms of Reference as part of a rolling programme throughout the year.
 Minute 13.

 Dog fouling